How to stop being broke when you’re struggling financially and everything is just so hard? Very hard.

-23 Reasons You Are Still Broke And How To stop being broke
+23 Reasons You Are in debt And How To stop being broke

 These are the reasons you have no money, because you believe these to be true and your money situation is the worse for it.

 Take every single one of these and start fixing them.

 If you are truly tired of struggling financially then the following tips will help you to make the change from feeling poor, to feeling rich and getting out of debt.

 No it’s not!
-Oh don’t get me wrong, plenty of people are broke.
+Oh don’t get me wrong, plenty of people are broke and have debt.
 But it’s not normal to be broke.
+It’s not normal to have debt.

 I’ve been both poor and financially comfortable, I’ll never be rich or have a million pounds but that doesn’t bother me.
 But being broke in my teens and my 20s was not fun.
 I hated having no money and was sick of being broke.